Fosamax

 FAQs

-FOSAMAX is containing the active substance “Alendronic acid” (commonly called alendronate).
+Fosamax is containing the active substance “Alendronic acid” (commonly called alendronate).
 In osteoporosis, it works by slowing down the process of old bone being removed, which allows the bone-forming cells time to rebuild normal bone.
-A FOSAMAX helps prevent bone loss and helps rebuild bone and makes bone less likely to fracture.
+A Fosamax helps prevent bone loss and helps rebuild bone and makes bone less likely to fracture.

 “Osteo” means bone, and “porosis” means something with holes in it, like a sponge.
 Therefore, osteoporosis is a disease that causes bones to become more porous, gradually making them weaker, more brittle and likely to break.